-In the remainder of this paper, Section II includes an overview of PL, its relationship to marked graphs, and a discussion of the transformation of clocked systems to PL systems.
+In the remainder of this paper, Section II includes an overview of PL, its relationship to MGs, and a discussion of the transformation of clocked systems to PL systems.
 Section III compares the PL approach with similar work.
-Section IV introduces new work on Phased Logic concerning the definition of an early evaluation gate, a marked graph model of an early evaluation gate, and an algorithm for feedback signal insertion that ensures safety and liveness in the presence of early evaluation.
-Section V describes a general method for inserting early evaluation PL gates into any PL netlist and two approaches for extracting trigger functions.
+Section IV introduces new work on PL: the definition of an EE gate, a Petri Net (PN) model of an EE gate, and an algorithm for feedback signal insertion that ensures safety and liveness in the presence of EE.
+Section V describes a general method for inserting EE PL gates into any PL netlist and two approaches for extracting trigger functions.
 Section VI discusses other factors that affect the performance of PL systems, and presents a performance-oriented algorithm for feedback insertion.
-Section VII presents performance results for synthesized PL circuits using early evaluation, and section VIII contains a summary and conclusions.
+Section VII presents performance results for synthesized PL circuits using EE, and Section VIII contains a summary and the conclusion.